Azure/sg-aks-workshop/deploy-app/README.md

 Before we get into setting up the application, let's have a quick discussion on what container development looks like for the customer.
 No development environment is the same as it is not a one size fits all when it comes to doing development.
 Computers, OS, languages, and IDEs to name a few things are hardly ever the same configuration/setup.
 And if you throw the developer themselves in that mix it is definitely not the same.

 As a result, different users work in different ways.
-The following are just a few of the **inner devops loop** tools that we are seeing in this eco-system, feel free to try any of them out and let us know what you think.
+The following are just a few of the **inner DevOps loop** tools that we are seeing in this eco-system, feel free to try any of them out and let us know what you think.
 And if it hits the mark.

 ### Tilt

 Tilt is a CLI tool used for local continuous development of microservice applications.
-Tilt watches your files for edits with tilt up, and then automatically builds, pushes, and deploys any changes to bring your environment up-to-date in real-time.
+Tilt watches your files for edits with tilt-up, and then automatically builds, pushes, and deploys any changes to bring your environment up-to-date in real-time.
 Tilt provides visibility into your microservices with a command-line UI.
 In addition to monitoring deployment success, the UI also shows logs and other helpful information about your deployments.

 Click [here](https://github.com/windmilleng/tilt) for more details and to try it out.